Bonsai: Gradient-free Graph Condensation for Node Classification: Introduction and Related Works

-$\bullet$ \textbf{Full \gnn training is a pre-requisite:} The fundamental requirement of data distillation is that it should require less computational resources and time than training on the full dataset.
-However, this basic premise is violated by majority of the techniques (See Table~\ref{tab:gd}) since they adopt a design where training the target \gnn on the full trainset is a prerequisite to distillation.
+$\bullet$ \textbf{Full \gnn training is a pre-requisite:} The fundamental requirement of data condensation is that it should require less computational resources and time than training on the full dataset.
+However, this basic premise is violated by majority of the techniques (See Table~\ref{tab:gd}) since they adopt a design where training the target \gnn on the full trainset is a prerequisite to condensation.
 These algorithms adopt a gradient-dependent optimization framework.
-They first train a \gnn on the full trainset and extract gradients of model parameters over epochs (\sfgc and \gcsr require training on the full dataset up to 200 and 100 times, respectively).
-The distillation process is formulated as an optimization problem to create a distilled dataset that replicates the gradient trajectory observed in the original training set.
-This need for full dataset training for distillation contradicts its fundamental premise, which we address in our work.
+They first train a \gnn on the full trainset and extract gradients of model parameters over epochs.
+The condensation process is formulated as an optimization problem to create a condensed dataset that replicates the gradient trajectory observed in the original training set.
+This need for full dataset training for condensation contradicts its fundamental premise, which we address in our work.

 \newcolumntype{R}[1]{>{ \arraybackslash}p{#1}}